evkx/evkx.github.io/content/models/mercedes/eqa/EQA_300_4MATIC/_index.md

 ## Climate system

 You can choose from two different climate systems.
 The standard climate system supports only controlling one shared zone for the whole car.
-The THERMOTRONIC climate system supports different temperatures in two zone for the driver and passenger.
+The THERMOTRONIC climate system supports different temperatures in two zones for the driver and passenger.

 ## Comfort